-6 Clever SVG Pattern Generators for Your Next Design — SitePoint
+6 Clever SVG Pattern Generators for Your Next UX Design - SitePoint

 ...

-In the top of most SVG files you’ll find a
+At the top of most SVG files you’ll find a

 <DEFS> code block.
-The
+This

-<DEFS> section (or DEFinitions) is where we place item we want to re-use later.
-In practice, this means SVG FILTERs, SYMBOLs and PATTERNs.
+<DEFS> section (or DEFinitions) is where we place elements we want to re-use later.
+In practical terms, this means SVG FILTERs, SYMBOLs and PATTERNs.

 Inside our

 <DEFS> block, we’ve set up a 20 x 20px area of pattern.
-Then we’ve positioned a small magenta circle right in the center (cx=”10″ cy=”10″) of that space (though this could have been anything we wanted to tile).
+Then we’ve positioned a small magenta circle right in the center (cx=”10″ cy=”10″) of that space (though this could have been any item that we wanted to tile).

 But this doesn’t render anywhere – yet.
 It is just a pattern definition – almost like a color swatch or a CSS class.
-You have to call it in an SVG FILL to use it.
+You’ll need to reference it in one of your SVG FILLs to see it render.

 ...